Resterland/webatelier/README.md

 # webatelier

-This repository is for me to learn how to set-up a TYPO3 based project according to good practices tips and to my own practical experience.
+This repository is for me to learn how to set-up TYPO3 based pojects.

+## Create new Project

+composer create-project resterland/webatelier YourNewProjectFolder